dzxlai/bike_buyers_project/README.md

 I want to ensure that I understand the dataset I am working so that I am able to make informed decisions about the next steps to take.
 <br/>

-I am now able to make a list of the things I am eager to have a look at for my data cleansing process:
+I am now able to make a list of the things I am eager to have a look at for my data cleansing process or 'hot' areas in which I think common issues may arise:
 - missing/NULL values
 - duplicate values
 - formatting standardisation, we want entries to be all the same/similar format